theandrew168/bronzebeard/docs/README.md

 ```

 ### Labels
-Labels are single-token items that end with a colon such as `foo:` or `bar:` (you exclude the colon when referencing them, however).
+Labels are single-token items that end with a colon such as `foo:` or `bar:`.
 They effectively mark a location in the assembly program with a human-readable name.
 Labels have two primary use cases: being targets for jump / branch offsets and marking the position of data.